Tensional twist-folding of sheets into multilayered scrolled yarns: Results

-Examples of a polydimethylsiloxane (PDMS) sheet with increasing twist are shown in Fig.~1d to g and Movie~S1.
-The system consists of a sheet of length $L$, width $W$, and thickness $t$, twisted by an angle $\theta$ while being held at opposite ends and stretched axially by $\Delta L$ (Fig.~1d, inset).
-Transverse wrinkles can be observed just above the onset of primary instability (Fig.~1d), which grow in amplitude and collapse into a star-shaped accordion folded spiral structure with self-contact (Fig.~1e).
-As $\theta$ is increased further, a nestled helical structure forms at the waist (Fig.~1f), before a secondary instability occurs which leads to recursive folding and a scrolled yarn (Fig.~1g).
-Each of the major shape transformations causes the rate of change of applied torque $M$ to change sign, leading to a sawtooth variation with twist (Fig.~1h).
-The primary instability and parameter space over which these transformations occur varies with $L/W$ (Fig.~1i).
-While the observed primary instabilities are consistent with the clamp-dominated ($L\sim W$) and the ribbon ($L\gg W$) regimes, which scale as $\theta_p \sim (L/W)^\zeta$, with $\zeta=1$ and 2, respectively, and wavelength $\lambda_p \sim{\sqrt{Lt}}(\Delta L/L)^{-1/4}$~\cite{Chopin2015,Kudrolli2018}, the self-contact and secondary instability are documented and analyzed here for the first time.
+Examples of a polydimethylsiloxane (PDMS) sheet with increasing twist are shown in Fig.~\ref{fig:intro}D-G and Movie~S1. { A system schematic and the Cartesian coordinates system ($x,y,z$) are shown in Fig.~\ref{fig:intro}D, inset.} The system consists of a sheet of length $L$, width $W$, and thickness $t$, twisted by an angle $\theta$ while being held at opposite ends and stretched axially by $\Delta L$.
+Transverse wrinkles can be observed just above the onset of primary instability (Fig.~\ref{fig:intro}D), which grow in amplitude and collapse into an accordion folded spiral structure with self-contact (Fig.~\ref{fig:intro}E).
+As the applied twist is increased further, a nested helical structure forms at the waist (Fig.~\ref{fig:intro}F), and then a secondary instability occurs, which leads to recursive folding and a scrolled multilayered yarn (Fig.~\ref{fig:intro}G).
+Each of the major shape transformations causes the rate of change of applied torque $M$ to change sign, leading to a sawtooth variation with twist (Fig.~\ref{fig:intro}H).
+The primary instability and parameter space over which these transformations occur varies with $L/W$ (Fig.~\ref{fig:intro}I).
+The observed angle at which the primary instability occurs in Fig.~\ref{fig:intro}I is consistent with the bendable ribbon regimes ($L > W$), which scales as $\theta_p \sim (L/W)^{1/2}$ and wavelength $\lambda_p = \alpha_{\lambda} {\sqrt{Lt}}(\Delta L/L)^{-1/4}$, with $\alpha_{\lambda} = 2.2$ reported previously~\cite{Chopin2015,Kudrolli2018}.
+The ordered nonperturbative sheet transformations as the sheets self-fold and form scrolled yarns, the sawtooth torque variation, and the phase-diagram reported in Fig.~\ref{fig:intro}E-I are all documented here for the first time, and are the focus of the analysis to follow.